hmlet/backend-hiring-assignment/README.md

 ---

-This simple problem is designed to assess your skills in designing and implementing an API using Django and related technologies.
+This problem is designed to assess your skills in designing and implementing an API using Django and related technologies.

+Here at Hmlet, we use Django.
+We would recommend completing the assignment in Django.
+But, we are willing to assess the following:
+Laravel - PHP
+Flask - Python
+Ruby On Rails - Ruby
+Express - JS
+Golang

 ## Photos App

 ---

 Write a Django app called photos, and provide API to accomplish following features.
-Estimated time is 3 - 5 hours for the main features, depending on the your experience level.
-It's acceptable to take more time.

 ## Main Features